Perturbative width of open rigid strings: Introduction

+Simulations of the ground state of the Y-shaped flux tubes~\cite{Okiharu:2003vt,Bissey:2006bz,Okiharu:2004ve,Okiharu:2004wy,Bicudo:2011hk} point to absence of acute or sharp angles among strings.
+The ground state of three-quark potential is minimized while tuning (in Wilson loop overlap formalism) a system of spatial Y-shaped gauge links with equal angles of $120^{\circ}$ at the junction, as shown by Bissey et al.~\cite{Bissey:2006bz}.
+This obviously follows from a tension that prefers $120^{\circ}$ angles at the junctions to balance the three forces along the string (even at high temperature~\cite{Bakry:2011kga, Bakry:2014gea, Bakry:2016uwt}).
+On the other-hand, L and T-shaped strings decouple by the evolution of Euclidean time~\cite{Bissey:2006bz} indicating that other angles among strings correspond to higher excited states.
+These geometrical observations highlight the interconnection between energy of the string's configurations and the steepness of both the fluctuations and self-intersection along one single string.

+The interpretation of the string's stiffness may be relevant to the string's vortex line picture ~\cite{Langfeld:2002vy}, or other self-interactions of the string ~\cite{PhysRevD.51.1842}.
+The consideration of geometric-dependent quantities in the string action could show some pertinence to the characteristics of the confining flux tubes, in particular at intermediate distances and high temperatures or for the excited states.

-An interesting generalization of the Nambu-Goto string has been proposed by Polyakov~\cite{POLYAKOV19} and Kleinert~\cite{Kleinert:1986bk} to stabilize the Nambu-Goto (NG) action.
-The surface representation of the Polyakov-Kleinert (PK) string depends on the area as well as the geometrical configuration of the embedded sheet in the space-time.
-This is a bosonic string with an extrinsic curvature as a next-order operator after NG action~\cite{POLYAKOV19,Kleinert:1986bk}.
+To realize the rigidity property mathematically the string action is considered using a Poincare-invariant term proportional to the extrinsic-curvature of the string's world sheet.
+Some years ago, Polyakov~\cite{POLYAKOV19} and Kleinert~\cite{Kleinert:1986bk} proposed this intriguing generalization to stabilize the NG string action.
+In this model, the area, as well as the geometrical layout of the embedded sheet in space-time, affect the surface representation of the Polyakov-Kleinert (PK) string.
+That is, following the NG action, the bosonic free-string action is equipped with an additional term of extrinsic-curvature as a next-order operator~\cite{POLYAKOV19,Kleinert:1986bk}.

-Polyakov-Kleinert string theory provides a QCD model of smooth flux sheets over long distances same as the ordinary Nambu-Goto string, however, with sharply creased surfaces filtered out.
-The parameterised extrinsic-curvature term weighs favorably smooth string configurations over those that are sharply curved.
+The PK string theory, like the ordinary NG string, yields a QCD model of smooth flux sheets across long-distance scales, but with abruptly creased surfaces filtered out.
+This is handled by the extrinsic-curvature term's leading parameter, which promotes smooth string configurations over those that are sharply curved.